STA 9750 Week 3 In-Class Activity: R, These are your First Steps

 [1] TRUE

 Implement this method to compute square roots.
-Use an optional keyword argument (default value 100) to control how many iterations are performed:
+Use an optional keyword argument iter with a default value of 100 to control how many iterations are performed:

 > hero_sqrt(100)